 It is a shocking thought that the Thanksgiving Holiday is often one of the most stressful times of year.
 Perhaps you are going to spend time with family, or maybe hosting an event in your home; this Thursday can be stressful.
 A time that is supposed to be centered on giving thanks can sometimes take a turn for the worse.
 I have great news; you can make a conscious choice to refuse to participate in holiday stress.

 I had one of those “In awe of God” moments last night and I had to stop and write a quick post about it.
-For those of you who don’t know we recently accepted the call to join the staff of World Harvest Church in Columbus, OH.
-It has been an amazing journey and we have only been here for around a month.
-We have seen miraculous outpourings at almost every service since we arrived.
+For those of you who don’t know, we are on staff at World Harvest Church in Columbus, OH.
 Our kids are enrolled in Harvest Preparatory Academy (check out our website) and they are not only receiving a world-class education, they are growing spiritually like never before.
 The cry of my heart is that God would lay hold of our kids at an early age and that they would never let go.

 I came across a video Jessica and I did for recruiting helpers for Kingdom Kids.
 It is pretty awesome so I thought I would post it for you to take a look.

 Here’s the short version, but we recommend you buy his book:

 As human beings, we are responsible for our own lives.
 We have the independent will to make our own choices and decisions, and the responsibility (“the ability to respond”) to make the right choices.
 You have the freedom to choose your own fate and path, so having the independent will, imagination and self-awareness to make the right move makes you a proactive, and not a reactive, person.